 The success of our business is fundamentally connected to the well-being of our people.
-Accordingly, we are committed to the health, safety and wellness of our employees.
+Accordingly, we are committed to the health, safety, and wellness of our employees.
 We provide our employees and their families with access to health and wellness insurance and programs that offer choice where possible so they can customize their benefits to meet their needs and the needs of their families.
-During the COVID-19 pandemic, we implemented significant changes that we determined were in the best interest of our employees, as well as the communities in which we operate, and which comply with government regulations.
-This included having those employees that could productively work from home continue to do so, while implementing additional safety measures for employees continuing critical on-site work.
-While all employees may now return to work in the Beverly facility, we are maintaining certain restrictions related to the manufacturing areas of the building to ensure that those members of our workforce are not unnecessarily exposed to other workers.
+Following the COVID-19 pandemic, we have maintained flexible working opportunities for those employees who can, and wish to, work remotely.
+This flexibility allows us to access workers who do not live near our facilities and also provides a desired quality of life benefit to those who wish to work remotely for personal reasons.

-Axcelis is dedicated to building a diverse workforce, fostering a culture built on the principle of inclusion, and maintaining a workplace free from discrimination.
+Axcelis is dedicated to accessing the diverse workforce who have the skills and qualities required for our jobs, fostering a culture built on the principle of inclusion, and maintaining a workplace free from discrimination.
 We strongly believe that a diversity of experience, perspectives and backgrounds will lead to a better environment for our employees and better products for our customers.
 Axcelis' commitment to diversity extends to our Board of Directors, our leadership team and all teams and functions across our global locations.

-We encourage you to review the "Focus on Diversity" report (located in the "Investors" and "About Us" sections of our Axcelis.com website) for more detailed information regarding diversity and inclusion at Axcelis.
-Nothing on our website, including our Focus on Diversity Report or sections thereof, shall be deemed incorporated by reference into this Annual Report.
+We encourage you to review our 2023 ESG Report (located in the "ESG Hub" under the "Investors" section of our Axcelis.com website) for more detailed information regarding diversity and inclusion at Axcelis.
+Nothing on our website, including our ESG Report or sections thereof, shall be deemed incorporated by reference into this Annual Report on Form 10-K.